TABLE OF CONTENTS

 Merchant service providers

 Many merchant service providers connect business owners with software and hardware for NFC payments.
-If you choose to work with a merchant service provider to process payments in your business, a dedicated account manager will help you identify the best mobile NFC technology on the market.
-Many merchant service providers can also integrate NFC technology with other systems, such as POS systems, merchant accounts, payment security tools, and more.
+If you work with a merchant service provider to process payments in your business, a dedicated account manager will help you identify the best mobile NFC technology on the market.
+Many merchant service providers can integrate NFC technology with other systems, such as POS systems, merchant accounts, payment security tools, and more.
 It’s the best way to access a full payment stack in a single location.

 Why should I accept NFC mobile payments?